tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 ### Elements don't have to be on both pages to transition

 This is a “that's interesting”.
-This is one that's maybe a “duh” in hindsight, but took me a bit to figure out.
+Also maybe a “duh” in hindsight, but took me a bit to figure out.
 To get an element to transition or “morph” between two pages, you give that element a transition name:

 <pre><code class="language-html">&lt;div style="view-transition-name: content" /&gt;</code></pre>